nerabits/Surge-Manual/others/managed-configuration.md

 The config can only be updated when Surge main application is running.

 > Note: The new config in remote should also contain #!MANAGED-CONFIG line.
-Otherwise this config will become a regular one.
+Otherwise the config will become a regular one.

 ### Parameters